 Huntley 158 families,

-We are pleased to share with you some information from the new 2018 Illinois School Report Card, which has just been published by the Illinois State Board of Education.
-While the report card is far from a complete picture of our District, it is a rich source of data for the community and for our internal stakeholders.
+The Illinois State Board of Education (ISBE) has just released the new 2019 Illinois School Report Card.
+While the report card is far from a complete picture of our District, there is much to celebrate and significant value in its data for the community and for our internal stakeholders.

-There are a few items of note we would like to bring to your attention.
-First, the State has added a number of new dimensions to the report card.
-Among these are new summative designations for every school in the state.
-Schools are designated as one the following as an overall description of a school’s service to students based on multiple factors and compared to other schools in the state: Exemplary School, Commendable School, Underperforming School, or Lowest Performing School.
+You may recall that last year the State added a number of new dimensions to the report card.
+Among the additions were summative designations for every school in the state.
+Schools are designated as one of the following as an overall description of a school’s service to students based on multiple factors and compared to other schools in the state: Exemplary School, Commendable School, Underperforming School, or Lowest Performing School.

 - Huntley High School: Commendable